maxfordham/ipyrun/README.md

 | 3   | ![](images/script-or-package.png)   | __create a script or process to execute__                  |
 | 4   | ![](images/logo.png)                | __create a RunApp instance to manage UI and data-caching__ |

 ## Install

+TODO: publish publicly and update the install commands below

 - install from network channel